9ziggy9/Zigital/README.md

 Projects can be saved and loaded but currently I have not yet implemented abstraction of components.

 ## Coming soon
-Abstraction of circuits to be used as custom components; this will be done via compilation of truth tables by permuting over all possible inputs.
+- Abstraction of circuits to be used as custom components; this will be done via compilation of truth tables by permuting over all possible inputs.
 From this it would be relatively straightforward to return a custom logic function for the desired component via closure.
+- Heuristic to A* can and should be modified to limit number of turns; this will improved the gnarling of paths which is a bit of an issue for massive circuits.

 ## Known bugs
 - Currently deletion of wires is done in one foul swoop, a proximity deletion to a wire needs to be